 How can AI be used specifically by SMEs?

 Today, artificial intelligence offers great opportunities for many medium-sized companies to remain competitive.
 However, the data-driven foundation of AI also presents challenges, as privacy, ethical issues, and the need to train employees to use AI must be considered.
-Nevertheless, it is clear that AI is playing an increasingly important role in the German economy.
+Nevertheless, it is clear that AI is playing an increasingly important role in the economy.

 In SMEs, AI is used both for general, administrative tasks such as the automation of routine tasks and for industry-specific processes.
 The added value of AI in SMEs?
 AI can provide important insights into markets, customer behavior and internal data, optimize processes and make them more efficient, thereby reducing costs.